NethermindEth/Forta-Agents/Vesper-Agents-Suite/compound-leverage-strategy/README.md

   - Type is always set to "info".
   - The metadata contains the following fields:
     - `strategyAddress`: The address of the strategy with the high value.
+    - `scaledBorrowRatio`: The borrow ratio of the strategy scaled as Compound does.
+    - `collateralFactor`: Collateral Factor Mantissa from cToken used in strategy.